Skip to content

 2. Update version parsing if needed

-3. Optionally adopt new features (BLAKE3, Argon2)
+3. Optionally adopt new features (BLAKE3, Argon2, post-quantum algorithms)

 4. Enjoy improved organisation and active maintenance